Kawaguchi Asama Shrine with mt fuji in the back Japan-2

 • Yoshida – Most popular, and best for those who aren’t regular hikers.
 Lots of huts, snack shops, and some first aid stations on the way up.

 • Fujinomiya – Second most popular trail.
-Steeper than Yoshida but still a good amount of facilities here.
+Steeper than Yoshida, but still a good number of facilities here.

 • Gotemba – Quietest trail with few facilities.
 There are some long, sandy sections.